472022/472022/README.md

   Rhythm    No `---` rules.
 GitHub already renders an <h2> underline; adding
             horizontal rules on top of that flattens the hierarchy.

-  ⚠ TWO SWAP POINTS before this renders fully — see PROFILE-GUIDE.md § Setup.
+  ⚠ ONE SWAP POINT before this renders fully — see PROFILE-GUIDE.md § Setup.
     Search this file for  [SWAP-1]  (stats)  and  [SWAP-2]  (trophies).
 ═══════════════════════════════════════════════════════════════════════════════
 -->